 Applicants must meet the requirements listed for admission to the ELMSN program at Metropolitan State University.
-Applicants must have completed a baccalaureate degree in a field other than nursing and all prerequisites by the application deadline in order to be considered for admission.

-- Applicants must have a previous baccalaureate degree from a regionally accredited college or university.
-Applicants whose degrees are from a non-US college or university shall have their degrees evaluated by a credentials evaluation service to determine equivalency to a U.S. baccalaureate degree. - Applicants must have a 3.0 cumulative GPA for all previous post-secondary study and degrees, including any courses completed that did not lead directly to a completed degree.
+- Applicants must have a completed baccalaureate degree from a regionally accredited college or university.
+Applicants whose degrees are from a non-US college or university shall have their degrees evaluated by a credentials evaluation service to determine equivalency to a US baccalaureate degree. - Applicants must have a 3.0 cumulative GPA for all previous post-secondary study and degrees, including any courses completed that did not lead directly to a completed degree. - Applicants must have completed the four science prerequisites of chemistry, human anatomy, human physiology and microbiology prior to the application deadline.